 - Globus Faith: Walk in the footsteps of your spiritual leaders and explore the roots of your faith

 Decide what specific emotional need of your target market your product or service meets.
+For example, travellers may wish to immerse themselves in local culture, clear their mind and relax, or embark on an adventure.
 Think about this from your customer's perspective and add it to your list.

 Your Unique Value Proposition is essential from the moment your potential clients become aware of your tourism business.
 Tell your visitor what makes your tourism company special right away.
-This increases the chance that they will connect with your message and keep on reading.
-Without a Unique Value Proposition, visitors may quickly dismiss you as just another hotel/tour operator/attraction etc. and move on to your competition.
+This increases the chance that they connect with your message and keep on reading.
+Without a Unique Value Proposition, visitors may quickly dismiss you as just another hotel, tour operator or attraction, and move on to your competition.

 Use your Unique Value Proposition widely.
-Give it a prominent place on your website and base your marketing campaigns on it.
+Give it a prominent place on your website and make it the basis of your marketing campaigns.

 Use it in:

-So when defining your Unique Value Proposition, keep the following in mind.
+So when defining your Unique Value Proposition, remember to:

-- Do what you can, don’t try what you can’t.
+- do what you can, do not try to do what you cannot

-- Don’t pretend to be the best, but try to be different.
+- do not pretend to be the best, but try to be different

 Please review our market information disclaimer.